Importance of Preventive Care

 Vaccinations & Prevention

-At your dog or cat's veterinary checkup at Rockland Veterinary your veterinarian will also look to see if your pet needs preventive care, or if it's time for their regular vaccinations.
+At your dog or cat's checkup at Rockland Veterinary your veterinarian will also look to see if your pet needs preventive care, or if it's time for their regular vaccinations.